 |Focus on long-term investment horizon: Achieve excess risk-adjusted returns over full-market cycles, not just over quarters and year.|

-For fiscal year 2019 that ended on June 30, 2019, the long-term investment pool grew to combined assets of more than $613 million and the return earned on investments was 6.80 percent.
-With two-thirds of the pool’s assets invested in global equities, both public and private, strength in these markets contributed to the pool’s solid returns and outperformance relative to the policy benchmark.
+The long-term investment pool grew to combined assets of $931.6 million, returned 5.0%, and exceeded the policy benchmark by 77 basis points in the second quarter of FY22.
+With two-thirds of the pool’s assets invested in global equities, both public and private, strength in these markets contributed to the pool’s solid returns.

-During fiscal year 2018, the Kansas State University Foundation's performance ranked in the top quartile among 800+ college/university endowments and foundations according to the National Association of College and University Business Officers (NACUBO).
+During the last three fiscal years 2018, 2019, and 2020 the Kansas State University Foundation's performance ranked in the top quartile among 800+ college/university endowments and foundations according to the National Association of College and University Business Officers (NACUBO).

 Annual Fiscal Year Returns